astro-data/nist_atomic_lines_package/README.md

 # /nist_library/

-This folder contains python script * creating_nist_lib.py *

-The script creating_nist_lib.py creates library of all lines (with Relative Intensity) that exist in NIST database.
+This folder contains python script creating_nist_lib.py that creates library of all lines (with Relative Intensity) that exist in NIST database.

 Library (folder) /NIST_ELEMENTS/ will contain all elements form NIST (as subfolders):